Optris/otcsdk_downloads/README.md

 The following lists the provided binaries for different operating systems and platforms.
 On request, additional binaries can be provided.
 Please send your requests to [direct-sdk@optris.com](mailto:direct-sdk@optris.com).

-on Linux you can use the following commands to find out the version of your `GLIBC` and `GLIBCXX`.
+On Linux you can use the following commands to find out the version of your `GLIBC` and `GLIBCXX`.
 Please, choose a library version that uses the same or an older `GLIBC`/`GLIBCXX` version.

 ```bash